Code-Institute-Submissions/milestone-fitness/README.md

 - As an existing gym member, I want to access the class schedule to see when my prefered class is available

 ## Features
 1.  ### Facilities
-    An overview of what the gym can offer its mambers to facilitate their fitness journey.
+    Showcases what the gym can offer its mambers to serve their personal fitness journey.
 For example, a swimming pool, 2 studios, a fully quipled gym and a snack bar

 1. ### Timetable:
     A downloadable schedule to provide members with timings for the available classes.